 Motivation – Fogg identifies pleasure/pain, hope/fear, social acceptance/rejection as key motivators.

-Ability – we are more likely to do something that is simple for us.
+Ability – we are more likely to do something simple for ourselves.
 Choose a habit you know you have the ability to do.
 The five categories Dr Fogg identifies as simplicity is time, money, physical effort, brain cycles, social deviance and nonroutine.

 3) Small Steps